Honey Ham

 - Porcelain Rectangular Platter in White for serving

-In addition to these tools, you’ll need some ingredients to make this Easter ham recipe:
+Here’s what you need to make this Easter ham recipe:

 - Bone-in smoked ham